-Though the majority of travel insurance plans do not provide coverage for pre-existing conditions, people with pre-existing conditions should not be deterred from following their dreams and traveling the world.
+Though the majority of travel medical insurance plans do not provide coverage for pre-existing conditions, people with pre-existing conditions should not be deterred from following their dreams and traveling the world.

 In the insurance industry, a pre-existing medical condition is defined as a medical condition, diagnosed or undiagnosed, that existed in a person before the insurance policy became effective.
 If a person is taking medication and/or being treated for an ailment, this qualifies as a pre-existing condition.
 Pre-existing conditions can vary widely from diabetes and heart conditions to asthma and chronic pain.

 Acute onset of a pre-existing condition is the unexpected and sudden occurrence of a pre-existing condition.
-Some travel insurance plans do provide coverage for acute onset of a pre-existing condition, which means even travelers with health conditions can adventure with peace of mind.
+Some travel medical insurance plans do provide coverage for acute onset of a pre-existing condition, which means even travelers with health conditions can adventure with peace of mind.

 Health history forms, the your doctor’s opinion and lab results all help to determine if a condition will be considered a pre-existing condition.